khanlab/khanlab.github.io/README.md

 necessary) under `_data` and _`assets` (for images).
 Page templates and common elements are stored in `_layouts` and `_includes` respectively.

+_A Jupyter notebook with a Github Actions cron job will be utilized to update recent publications on a monthly basis_

 See below for instructions on modifying each page.
 To modify or update a page, please make the necessary changes make a pull request to the repository!

 ## `join.html`